Meet the Beatles!: Music

 By November 1963, the Beatles had already recorded over 35 songs for EMI's UK Parlophone label, while Capitol Records in the US planned to release an album and a single, and more at a later date.
 The US rights to the Beatles' first 14 tracks were held by Vee Jay Records along with a few others.
 "She Loves You" had been issued in America on the Swan label and also sold poorly.
-In Britain, Parlophone was already releasing its second Beatles album With the Beatles and had issued several singles which were not included on any UK albums with the exception of the first two ("Please Please Me"/"Ask Me Why" and "Love Me Do"/"PS I Love You").
+In Britain, Parlophone was already releasing its second Beatles album With the Beatles and had issued several singles which were not included on any UK albums with the exception of the first two ("Love Me Do"/"P.S.
+I Love You" and "Please Please Me"/"Ask Me Why").
 While the Beatles' first two British albums each contained 14 tracks, in the American market albums were typically limited to 12 tracks and it was expected that albums would include the current hit single.

 The first three tracks on the album include the December 1963 Capitol single "I Want to Hold Your Hand" along with the record's US B-side, "I Saw Her Standing There," and its UK B-side, "This Boy," from the original November 1963 release.
 Neither "I Want to Hold Your Hand" nor "This Boy" had appeared on an album at the time in the UK, while "I Saw Her Standing There" had been the lead-off track to the band's debut album.
 The other nine tracks on Meet the Beatles! were duplicated from its nearest UK counterpart album, With the Beatles.
 Those were original Beatles songs and not cover versions of songs by other artists with the exception of "Till There Was You".
 The remaining five tracks from With the Beatles were songs originally recorded by other artists.
 Capitol determined that for their first album they would only include original and fresh material.
 Capitol executives worried that the covers would turn Americans off the Beatles.
 The other five songs would appear on Capitol's next American LP, The Beatles' Second Album, released in April 1964.
 The songs "I Want to Hold Your Hand" and "This Boy" are in a duophonic [fake] stereo, because Capitol had not been provided proper stereo mixes.